It's likely there are more coronavirus cases in the United States than the numbers show - KTVZ

 “We don’t care if you’ve traveled to us from China or from Queens, we’re going to put a mask on you,” said Dr. Michael Phillips, an infectious disease specialist at NYU.

 The New York University doctors and other experts are convinced there could be more novel coronavirus cases in the United States than have been officially announced.
-So far, 62 cases have been identified in the US.
+More than 60 cases have been identified in the US.

-Several factors, such as testing delays and the fact that the virus can spread before a infected person shows any signs, have led them to this conclusion.
+Several factors, such as testing delays and the fact that the virus can spread before an infected person shows any signs, have led them to this conclusion.

-“That suggests that the virus is out there in the community, and that means pretty much that everybody’s at risk,” said Dr. Dean Blumberg, an infection disease specialist at UC Davis Medical Center, where the patient is being treated, told CNN affiliate KCRA.
+“That suggests that the virus is out there in the community, and that means pretty much that everybody’s at risk,” said Dr. Dean Blumberg, an infection disease specialist at UC Davis Medical Center, where one of the California patients is being treated, told CNN affiliate KCRA.
 “We don’t know who might be carrying it.
 We don’t know who we can get it from.”

 ‘An interesting and complicated problem’